 Normally, applicants will have completed a Bachelors degree or have recently studied at FEHQ level 6.
-Students will need to be entered on parts one or two of the NMC professional register, and will normally have at least two years’ post-registration experience.
-Students applying for the Community Children’s Nursing pathway must have the Registered Nurse (Child) qualification to be accepted.
+Individual advice will be provided by the Director of Studies.
+Students will need to have current registration on the NMC professional register, and will normally have at least two years’ post-registration experience.
+Students applying for the Community Children’s Nursing pathway must be registered as a children’s nurse.

 Months of entry

 Drawing on Surrey’s excellent research base and benefitting from strong links with practice, our programme is responsive to the dynamic and evolving nature of the primary and community care setting.
 It is designed to advance your ability to critically analyse and lead on innovation and change in the workplace.

 A community children’s nurse needs high-level clinical skills and an in-depth understanding of the context within which primary and community care is delivered.